ga4gh/va-spec/docs/source/spec-components/index.rst

 1. :ref:`domain-analysis-model`: A conceptual framework for understanding the processes and participants involved in evidence-based knowledge generation

    * Provides a foundational terminology and understanding of the domain, and shared perspective from which to approach data creation and modeling tasks

+1. `Domain Analysis Model <https://va-ga4gh.readthedocs.io/en/latest/spec-components/domain-analysis-model.html>`__: A conceptual framework for understanding the processes and participants involved in evidence-based knowledge generation

+   * Provides a foundational terminology and understanding of the domain, and shared perspective from which to approach data creation and modeling tasks

+1. `Domain Analysis Model <https://va-ga4gh.readthedocs.io/en/latest/spec-components/domain-analysis-model.html>`__: A conceptual framework for understanding the processes and participants involved in evidence-based knowledge generation. *Provides a foundational terminology and understanding of the domain, and shared perspective from which to approach data creation and modeling tasks*

 1. :ref:`domain-analysis-model`: A conceptual framework for understanding the processes and participants involved in evidence-based knowledge generation
      Provides a foundational terminology and understanding of the domain, and shared perspective from which to approach data creation and modeling tasks